Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 --port 5432 \

-With network access configured, your Linode Managed Database should be able to reach the RDS instance during the subscription creation step in the main guide.
+With network access configured, your Linode Managed Database can reach the RDS instance during the subscription creation step in Logical Replication to a Linode Managed PostgreSQL Database.

 Create a Replication User

-Connect to your RDS PostgreSQL instance using the psql client.
+2. Connect to your source PostgreSQL instance using the psql client.
+Replace SOURCE_HOST (e.g., source-postgres.abc123.us-west-2.rds.amazonaws.com), SOURCE_PORT (e.g., 5432), SOURCE_USER (e.g., democoder), and SOURCE_DB (e.g., postgres) with your own values.
+You can find the endpoint on the Connectivity & security tab of your RDS instance.
 The default database name for RDS PostgreSQL instances is postgres.

-GRANT SELECT ON customers, products, orders TO linode_replicator;
+GRANT SELECT ON customers, products, orders TO REPL_USER;

 CREATE ROLE